-Our contractual obligations as of March 31, 2016 and December 31, 2015, included repurchase agreements and FHLBI advances on certain RMBS, borrowings under the \$25.0 million Term Loan and the MSR Facility, our subservicing agreement with Freedom Mortgage and our management agreement with our Manager.
+Our contractual obligations as of September 30, 2016 and December 31, 2015, included repurchase agreements, FHLBI advances on certain RMBS (as of December 31, 2015 only), borrowings under a fully drawn \$25 million Term Loan, our management agreement with our Manager, our subservicing agreement with Freedom Mortgage and our joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to our management agreement, our Manager is entitled to receive a management fee and the reimbursement of certain expenses.